nusrobomaster/Dart-FYP/docs/Z Projectile - Mechanical Design.md

 </p>

 Prototype 1, "Thorn," was our baseline.
 A simple, passively-stable ballistic dart projectile.
-The goal was to establish a "control group"—the most basic, robust design to benchmark stability and manufacturing.
-Its cruciform ("+") fin configuration proved to be perfectly stable, as confirmed by CFD, which showed the fins correctly generated restoring forces to cancel out roll.
+The goal was to establish a "control group".
+The most basic, robust design to benchmark stability and manufacturing.
+Its cruciform ("+") fin configuration proved to be perfectly stable, as **confirmed by CFD**, which showed the **fins correctly generated restoring forces to cancel out roll.**

-However, the CFD also revealed a fatal, high-impact flaw: critically high drag.
+However, the CFD also revealed a fatal, high-impact flaw: **critically high drag**.
 The combination of a non-aerodynamic square body and a blunt, flat base created a massive, turbulent wake.
 This resulted in an exceptionally high drag coefficient (CD) that would demand immense launch energy and make the trajectory highly unpredictable.

 "Thorn" proved that stability was easily achieved with inclusion of fins.
-It was rejected because it taught us the real challenge was managing drag.
-This forced our subsequent iterations to focus on aerodynamic efficiency and body-shape optimization.
+It was rejected because the real challenge was managing drag.
+This forced our subsequent iterations to **focus on aerodynamic efficiency** and **body-shape optimization.**

 <details markdown="1">
 <summary style="font-size: 1.3rem; font-weight: 450;"><strong> In-Depth Analysis on THORN </strong></summary>